In this article, we provide a comprehensive review comparing EE & BT Mobile. Read on below to get Half Cooked’s full breakdown.

 Since EE and BT Mobile are running on the same network, their network coverage is identical.
 However, EE makes sure there’s a difference between them and BT Mobile, and it’s the maximum download speeds.
 EE plans generally offer faster 4G download speeds.

-If you wish to join EE, you should know that only EE Smart plans come with 5G, while all BT Mobile plans provide 5G perks at no extra cost.
+If you wish to join EE, you should know that EE Smart plans, as well as some selected Essential plans, come with 5G, while all BT Mobile plans provide 5G perks at no extra cost.

 As always, we’d like to remind you to check the networks’ coverage map before you invest in a 5G handset or a tariff.